 Many sellers are hesitant to accept offers from buyers who plan to use the VA loan financing.
-There are a lot of misconceptions regarding how the process works for financing and what the VA loan requirements for sellers are.
+There are a lot of misconceptions regarding how the process works for financing and what the seller VA loan requirements are.

 Fortunately, there are very few requirements placed upon sellers who accept an offer through the VA loan program.

 One of the largest myths regarding the buying process is the turnaround time.
 They believe that the turnaround time on loans will be much longer than that of conventional financing.